[Agenda] Brexit and sanctions at EU summit This WEEK

 His offer - to keep either Northern Ireland or the whole of the UK in the EU customs union for now - is a red rag to a bull for hardline Brexiteers, however.

-Details of the outline deal, which include stopping trucks on the Northern Irish border to scan bar codes and physical checks on animal products, might anger proponents of keeping a fully open border, who fear a return to the violence of the decades-long conflict ended by the 1998 peace agreement.
+Details of the outline deal, which include stopping trucks on the Northern Irish border to scan bar codes and physical checks on animal products, might anger proponents of keeping a fully open border.

+The issue has even raised concern on a return to violence after a decades-long sectarian conflict, which ended in 1998 and which was symbolised by British border watch-towers.

 EU leaders will also call for progress on asylum law reform and the creation of a new EU border force to help catch irregular migrants.